Loading [MathJax]/jax/output/CommonHTML/jax.js

 During light reaction of photosynthesis, which of the following phenomenon is observed during cyclic phosphorylation as well as non-cyclic phosphorylation?

-• Release of O$$_2$$
+• Release of O2

 • Formation of ATP